Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

 ## Datatypes

 Formality includes a powerful datatype system.
 A new datatype can be defined with the `T` syntax, which is similar to Haskell's `data`, and creates global definitions for its type and constructors.
-To pattern-match against a value of a datatype, you must use `case<T>`.
+To pattern-match against a value of a datatype, you must use `@T`.

 ### Simple datatypes (enums)